Looking for that push to get back to the gym, or focus more on your well-being?

 - Everything is about fun and expert group coaching to build your confidence at M3 Perform.

-- Blok has some of the widest variety of classes in the city – from yoga to boxing and weight training to ballet.
+- Lifestyle Fitness has some of the widest variety of classes in the city – from yoga to boxing and weight training to ballet.

 - Feel Good Club is one of the city’s most recognisable names when it comes to positive vibes and mental health advice.